 Blobel, Günter B. Formerly, Department of Cell Biology, Rockefeller University, New York, New York.
 Nobelist.

 - Smooth endoplasmic reticulum

 - Additional Reading

 An intracellular membrane system that is present in all eukaryotic cells.
-The endoplasmic reticulum consists of one continuous membrane, enclosing a single space in which most secretory and extracellular domains of plasma membrane proteins are folded.
+The endoplasmic reticulum (Fig. 1), which is found within the cytoplasm of all eukaryotic cells, consists of one continuous membrane, enclosing a single space in which most secretory and extracellular domains of plasma membrane proteins are folded.
 The endoplasmic reticulum serves as a calcium store and is a major site for lipid biosynthesis.
-See also: Calcium metabolism; Cell (biology); Cell membranes; Cell organization; Lipid; Lipid metabolism; Protein; Protein folding
+It also plays a key role in protein manufacture, folding, and transport.
+See also: Calcium metabolism; Cell (biology); Cell membrane; Cell organization; Eukaryota; Lipid; Lipid metabolism; Protein; Protein folding

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 to your librarian.
 Recommend